2014 Zumbro 100 Mile Endurance Run

 Field limit for the 100 mile race is 200 runners.

 Entry fees are not refundable under any circumstance.
 Race registrations are not transferable to other participants, to future years races or to other Rocksteady Running events.
 We do do not allow transfers race between distances.
 Please consider these factors carefully before registering.

 What you get:

 A well marked course with plenty of aid and tons of friendly, experienced volunteers.
-All registered runners will receive a long-sleeve technical T-shirt.
-These are unisex shirts and tend to run big for women but do fit well if you size accordingly - smaller men may want to size down as well.
+All registered runners will receive a short-sleeve unisex cotton T-shirt, not just any crappy old T but a high-quality RSR T with killer Zumbro graphics like years past.
 All runners who finish the race within the 34 hour cutoff will receive a finishers buckle and a unique finishers medallion.
 Runners who register by March 17th will have their name custom printed on their race numbers.

 The race start is approximately 2 hours South of Minneapolis, Minnesota.
 Airports in Minneapolis St Paul (MSP), Rochester (RST), and Lacrosse(LSE).
 More info about traveling from out of town or out of state can be found HERE.

 There is no lodging available in Theilman, MN but there is rustic camping available at the start / finish area for a fee.